 If you are planning to follow the edX’s approach of donation as a revenue channel, make sure you have a dedicated section for that in your education clone script.
 Also, create a policy to send the donators a gift as a thank you gesture.

 To keep up with the existing players and to address the growing needs of learners, you should also have an high-end mobile app for your online learning platform.
 The app should come with all the basic functionalities, as well as a seamless connection to the website for components that cannot be integrated in the app.

-After thoroughly analyzing edx.org, Coursera and Udacity, FATbit team has gathered ample insights to build an advanced MOOC clone platform.
-Whether you want consultation on your ongoing project, or require a clone script built from the scratch, FATbit can add great value your online education venture.
+After thoroughly analyzing edx.org, Coursera and Udacity, FATbit team has gathered ample insights to build an advanced Online Learning Platform Clone.
+Whether you want consultation on your ongoing project, or require an online learning platform clone script built from the scratch, FATbit can add great value your online education venture.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.